 - Birth or Death – if a qualifying relative is born or dies during the year they are considered to have resided with the taxpayer all year

 - Income Not Used for Support – income a person receives but does not spend

 - Multiple Support Agreement – taxpayer and one or more people provided more than half of a person’s support, and the requirements of a Qualifying Relative are met, an agreement must be reached as to which person will receive the exemption since only one taxpayer can get the exemption.
 Form 2120 (Multiple Support Declaration) should be signed by each of the parties involved and retained by the filing taxpayer.

 To determine if someone can be claimed as a qualifying relative, click here to access the IRS Interactive Tool.

-For the tax year 2018, personal exemptions are not allowed.
+For the tax years 2018 and 2019, personal exemptions are not allowed.

 For tax year 2017 and prior years, taxpayer(s) can claim an exemption for themselves, their spouse, and qualifying dependents.
 The program will automatically calculate the exemptions based on your entries.